 HOW TO MAKE GOOD INDONESIAN FRIED RICE (NASI GORENG)

 Like in many cases of stir-frying, making a good fried rice needs a good heat.
 Make sure your skillet or wok is well preheated.
 Watching the people cooking on the street, I could see the rice grain “jumping” on the wok because of the high heat.

 2. The rice

 That is pretty obvious, isn’t it?
 Leftover rice in the fridge is best in this case.
 I usually cook extra rice for this reason.
 But if you don’t have leftover rice, you can always cook the rice on the same day but make sure to spread it out on a sheet pan to let it cool down completely, at least 2-3 hours for the best result.
 This is to prevent the rice clumping together and make the fried rice looks “wet”.
-A good fried rice has a nice separable grain of rice.
+A bowl of good fried rice has a nice separable grain of rice.